 Here’s a prime example we created–we have a helpful, frequently updated, really fun to scroll through interactive Account-Based Marketing infographic.
 As you can see, infographics offer readers the same information that a lengthy blog or how-to guide provides, but in a much more concise and visual way.

-After you’ve created your infographic (and ensured you’ve branded it in some way), share the hell out of it.
+After you’ve created your infographic (you might want to hire our interactive agency to help you out with this), share the hell out of it.
 Post in forums, on your social media, send it to your email list— whatever you can do to get it in front of people.

 If your infographic really provides industry-relevant value, people will have no problem sharing it and giving you lots of backlinks.